vbookshelf/Breast-Cancer-Analyzer/README.md

-# Cancer-Tissue-Analyzer
+My previous web apps accept images one at a time.
+This app is able to accept multiple image patches.
-Ai powered web app to batch analyze Histopathologic image patches - [ In Development ]
+The Model is in development.
+Watch this space...